 Best Buttermilk Biscuits

 Rich and buttery in flavor with a fluffy interior and toasty golden crust, these are the best biscuits to ever come out of my oven.
-I tested countless biscuit recipes in my quest to perfect them — much to my family’s delight!
 The recipe is based on Pastry Chef Amanda Clarke’s version, which incorporates a few secret ingredients and a special technique that creates layers in the dough, making the biscuits tender and perfect every time.
 The best part is that they’re easy to make: you can throw the dough together in ten minutes and enjoy them with your meal less than fifteen minutes later.

 Before we get to the step-by-step instructions, let’s talk about the ingredients.
 The most tender buttermilk biscuits are made from White Lily flour, which is a low protein brand of flour only available in the South.
 To get the same texture, this recipe calls for regular all purpose flour cut with a little cornstarch and a few tablespoons of cream cheese, both of which tenderize the dough.